pablodecm/phd_thesis/src/105_chapter_5.md

 the fit to classifier output
 values larger than 0.2 resulted on a negligible loss on sensitivity (i.e. smaller than 2\%) while greatly improving the overall data-background compatibility.
-For this reason, the rightmost 64 of the initial 80 bins of the classifier distribution are used to build the Poisson likelihood used for statistical inference.
+For this reason, onty the rightmost 64 of the initial 80 bins of the classifier distribution are used to build the Poisson likelihood used for statistical inference.
 The best-fit distributions for signal, background and data for the